tiiuae/ghaf/docs/src/ref_impl/linux-router.md

     ```
     nmcli connection show
-	if config <ethernet device name
+	if config <ethernet device name>
     ```

 	The IP could be something like '10.42.0.1'.
-Note the namespace or the netmask.
+Note the addresspace or the netmask, typically 255.255.255.0 or /24.

 ## On Ghaf